Merrick School of Business Resources

 The Diversity and Culture Center provides a wide range of services, educational programs, and cultural activities to support the creation of a multicultural community at the University of Baltimore.

-Langsdale LibraryYour research resource at the University of Baltimore can be found in the Langsdale Library.
+Robert L. Bogomolny LibraryYour research resource at the University of Baltimore can be found in the Robert L. Bogomolny Library.

 Office of the Bursar

-The Office of the Bursar helps students with, tuition and fees (including those from prior semesters), paying your bill, tuition refunds and reductions, requesting financial aid/loan refund checks, military TA, waivers and third-party billing, and 1098-T tax information.
+The Office of the Bursar helps you with tuition and fees (including those from prior semesters), paying your bill, tuition refunds and reductions, requesting financial aid/loan refund checks, military TA, waivers and third-party billing, and 1098-T tax information.

 Office of the University Registrar